 “We run a little sourdough microbakery from the back room of our house in Melbourne, Australia.
 Maude does the baking (sometimes with help from her sourdough obsessed Dad) and Neil does the deliveries, and our two kids eat lots of buns and come along for the ride!”

 So, How Did It Start?

-“We started the business with a crowdfunder at the start of the pandemic when Maude lost a lot of her freelance work.
-Sourdough bread has been a long passion, and it was something we realised our community needed at that time.
-The crowdfunder covered the cost of a specialty oven and the fit-out of our back room as a council approved bakery.”
+“We started the business with the help of crowdfunding at the start of this period when Maude lost a lot of her freelance work.
+Sourdough bread has been a long passion, and it was something we realized our community needed at that time.
+The crowdfunding covered the cost of a specialty oven and the fit-out of our back room as a council-approved bakery.”

 “Neil works as an engineer in solar research and development, so we love renewable energy!
-The bakery is powered by our home solar system, and we initially delivered all our bread in our little EV, charged off this system.
-We have a very local focus, so realized early on we could replace most of our EV deliveries with a EB (electric bike!).”
+The bakery is powered by our home solar system, and we initially delivered all our bread in our little electric vehicle (EV), charged off this system.
+We have a very local focus, so realized early on we could replace most of our EV deliveries with an EB (electric bike).”

-“There are quite a few families on our street with Spicy Curries, so we knew that was going to be on our menu.
-We love the low center of gravity, it just feels so stable, and the cargo elements are perfect for us.
-And I think seeing these two noisy little kids singing and waving from the back of our Breadmobile Bike has brought a lot of joy to our customers and local community during lockdowns.
+“There are quite a few families on our street with Spicy Curry cargo bikes, so we knew that was going to be on our menu.
+We love the low center of gravity, it just feels so stable, and the cargo Add-Ons are perfect for us.
+And I think seeing these two noisy little kids singing and waving from the back of our Breadmobile bike has brought a lot of joy to our customers and local community during lockdowns.
 And the kids too – they love the bike – it is now their preferred mode of transport to get anywhere.”